Note: see session law sections for effective dates.

 (3) the applicant complies with applicable laws and rules in all other respects.

 (c) A decision by the commissioner to issue a license does not guarantee that any person or persons will be placed or cared for in the licensed program.
-A license shall not be transferable to another individual, corporation, partnership, voluntary association, other organization, or controlling individual or to another location.

 (1) been disqualified and the disqualification was not set aside and no variance has been granted;